Anchoviess/tech-blog-mvc/README.md

 ## Description

-This was a first foray into building a Full Stack Application from scratch.
-It has authentication, as well as dynamic content based on the users current logged in status.
-The user can make requests to create, update, view, and delete posts.
-As well as comment on other peoples posts.
+This is a project which was developed for the University of Arizona Coding Bootcamp course.
+The application contained within is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Table Of Contents